If you’ve ever wondered how to poach the perfect egg, you’re in luck! Just keep reading…

 The lot.
 All nonsense.

-The only way to make a perfect poached egg is to use a super fresh egg, ie one that is less than 2 days old.
+The best way to make a perfect poached egg is to use a super fresh egg, ie one that is less than 2 days old.
 That’s it.
-If you don’t have your own chooks and have trouble getting really fresh eggs then you’d be better off investing in a poaching pan.
+If you don’t have your own chooks and have trouble getting really fresh eggs then you’d be better off investing in a poaching pan or poaching pods.

 This duck egg was laid an hour before, look how it holds together.